Opioid-induced hyperalgesia: Differentiation from tolerance

 Tolerance, another condition that can arise from prolonged exposure to opioids, can often be mistaken for opioid-induced hyperalgesia and vice versa, as the clinical presentation can appear similar.
 Although tolerance and opioid-induced hyperalgesia both result in a similar need for dose escalation to receive the same level of effect to treat pain, they are nevertheless caused by two distinct mechanisms.
 The similar net effect makes the two phenomena difficult to distinguish in a clinical setting.
 Under chronic opioid treatment, a particular individual's requirement for dose escalation may be due to tolerance, opioid-induced hyperalgesia, or a combination of both.
 In tolerance, there is a lower sensitivity to opioids, theorized to occur via two major mechanisms: decreased receptor activation (desensitization of antinociceptive mechanisms) and opioid receptor down-regulation (internalization of membrane receptors).
 In opioid-induced hyperalgesia, sensitization of pronociceptive mechanisms occurs, resulting in a decrease in the pain threshold, or allodynia.
 In addition, what appears to be opioid tolerance can be caused by opioid-induced hyperalgesia lowering the baseline pain level, thus masking the drug's analgesic effects.
 Identifying the development of hyperalgesia is of great clinical importance since patients receiving opioids to relieve pain may paradoxically experience more pain as a result of treatment.
 Whereas increasing the dose of opioid can be an effective way to overcome tolerance, doing so to compensate for opioid-induced hyperalgesia may worsen the patient's condition by increasing sensitivity to pain while escalating physical dependence.

-This “uncommon but important phenomenon [can be] seen with high-dose opioid therapy.”
-However, the conclusion of a report published in the Journal of Pain & Palliative Care Pharmacotherapy suggests that “[h]yperalgesia shares a common mechanism with tolerance and it may be that hyperalgesia is a manifestation of tolerance itself.”
+This "uncommon but important phenomenon [can be] seen with high-dose opioid therapy."
+However, the conclusion of a report published in the Journal of Pain and Palliative Care Pharmacotherapy suggests that "[h]yperalgesia shares a common mechanism with tolerance and it may be that hyperalgesia is a manifestation of tolerance itself."

 Pharmacology

 The pharmacology of opioids involves the substance binding to opioid receptors in the nervous system and other tissues.
-The three known and defined receptors are mu, kappa and delta, with many other receptors reported as well.
+The three known and defined opioid receptors are mu, kappa and delta, with many other receptors reported as well.
 These receptors are notable for binding opioids and eliciting an analgesic response, thus alleviating the sensation of pain.
 The mu opioid receptor is targeted most often by opioids to relieve pain.
 Two of the most commonly used opioid antagonists at the mu receptor are naltrexone and naloxone.
 The pharmacology for opioid-induced hyperalgesia is more complicated, and is believed to involve the activation of NMDA receptors and increased excitatory peptide neurotransmitters (such as cholecystokinin).